ssec/sift/doc/source/configuration/readers.rst

   from for columns and rows.
 Usually this value is 0 or 1 and the same for both parameters and defaults to 0 if not given.

-Granule Merging Configuration
+GEO Segment Merging Configuration
 -----------------------------

-For segmented file formats (such as MSG SEVIRI HRIT and MTG FCI NetCDF), it is usually preferable to merge segments that are loaded in separate load operations but belong to the same data set into one data set, rather than creating a separate data set for each load operation.
-This is especially important when incrementally loading stripes in auto update mode.
+For segmented file formats (such as MSG SEVIRI HRIT and MTG FCI NetCDF), it is usually preferable to merge segments that are loaded in separate load operations (Open File Wizard calls) but belong to the same disk into one dataset, rather than creating a separate dataset for each load operation.
+This is especially important when incrementally loading stripes in auto-update mode.

-To control this behaviour the ``data_reading``-setting ``merge_with_existing`` can be configured as either ``True`` (the default) or ``False``.
+To control this behaviour the ``data_reading``-setting ``merge_with_existing`` can be configured as either ``False`` (the default) or ``True``.

 .. note:: Currently, dataset merging does not work together with the caching
           database, so make sure you set ``storage.use_inventory_db: